Operation Coldstore: 1963 Singapore general elections and formation of Malaysia

 The Barisan Sosialis was the People's Action Party's strongest opposition in politics.
 However, Operation Coldstore had substantially weakened the Barisan as most of its key personnel had been detained.
 According to Matthew Jones, "the Barisan never recovered from the combined effects of the outcome of the referendum result and the 'Coldstore' detentions.”
 Jones also highlights that numerous Barisan leaders and members were bogged down with lawsuits and its followers were "demoralised".
-In addition, Tan Jing Quee mentions that "the two main pillars of the left-wing movement in Singapore, the Barisan Sosialis and SATU, were decapitated," following Operation Coldstore.
+In addition, Tan Jing Quee mentions that "the two main pillars of the left-wing movement in Singapore, the Barisan Sosialis and SATU, (Note: Singapore Association of Trade Unions) were decapitated," following Operation Coldstore.

 Operation Coldstore also set off the May Day rally in Farrer Park which was popularly supported by 39 left-wing unions and amassed a crowd of approximately 10,000 people.
 The rally was accompanied by a call by ST Bani, the president of SATU, who "urged that a general election be held in Singapore under United Nations auspices".

 In the end, the People's Action Party won the 1963 general elections and Singapore merged with Malaya, Sarawak and North Borneo to form Malaysia on 16 September 1963.